Using the iOS SDK

 Receive an incoming call

-When you configure for incoming calls, the SDK client adopts the CallSetObserverProtocol
+When you configure the SDK for incoming calls, the client adopts the CallSetObserverProtocol

 protocol and registers the observer with the VoiceSDK